Canada PM safe for now as Trump attacks, but angry farmers loom

 Among the many uncertainties is how far Trump is prepared to match his tough words with action.

-Assuming Trump will be gone soon may not be wise.
+Assuming Trump will be gone soon may not be a wise game plan.
 Under one scenario being studied by Canadian officials, he wins the next election and stays in power until 2025.

-Reporting by David Ljunggren in Ottawa; Additional reporting by Roberta Rampton in Washington; Editing by Amran Abocar and Matthew Lewis
+(Reporting by David Ljunggren in Ottawa Additional reporting by Roberta Rampton in Washington Editing by Amran Abocar and Matthew Lewis)